Azure/avdaccelerator/workload/docs/baseline-troubleshooting-guide.md

     - Key vault naming: *kv-sec-<'DeploymentPrefix'>-<'Environment(test/dev/prod)'>-<'Location'>-<'UniqueString(2)'>*
     - Domain user name secret: *domainJoinUserName*
     - Dmain user password secret: *domainJoinUserPassword*
+    Note: when deploying with private endpoints the networking settings of the key vault will need to be modify if accessing it from outside the virtual network ([key vault firewalls and virtual networks](https://learn.microsoft.com/en-us/azure/key-vault/general/network-security)).

 ### Verify DNS and Network Connectivity